TheNotary/kingdom_terraform/README.md

 You might need to login to the aws console and search the correct box just to sign an agreement, not sure.

+# Next Steps

+When you're all done here and have successfully created a personal-site server on the cloud (it won't look like much when you navigate there, so don't worry) you should head on to the [dokku docs](DOCS/dokku.md) to push an actual app to your dokku server to have it deployed.

 ## References

 - The starter project: http://grange74.github.io/blog/2015/05/20/terraform-hello-world-on-aws/